After watching the entire Apple Event 2023, here are my observations and thoughts.

 Beat the heat with a simple thermo blanket trick!
 Discover how small actions can make a big difference in the battle against climate change.

 How’s your summer going?
-Have you faced the impacts of a wildfire or heatwave?
+Have you been impacted by wildfire or heatwave?
 Struggled to sleep during muggy nights?
-How does this summer compare to five or ten years ago?
+How does your summer compare to five or ten years ago?

 Continue reading “Staying Cool with Help from a Thermo Blanket”